yashodsm/wallpaper-generator/README.md

 ### Installation

 1.  **Clone the Repository or Place Scripts:**
-    It's recommended to place both `generate_wallpaper.sh` and `setup-cron.sh` in a dedicated directory in your home folder.
+    It's recommended to place both `generate_wallpaper.sh` and `configure_wallpaper_cron.sh` in a dedicated directory in your home folder.
 For example:

     ```bash
     mkdir -p "$HOME/wallpaper-generator"